 This term refers to research done using stem cells from embryos that are roughly one week old.
 Many of them come from fertility clinics where the IVF procedure created more embryos than were wanted or needed.
 In some cases, research companies will create embryos in other ways such as joining eggs and sperm to grow fresh embryos or through cloning efforts.

 In order to harvest the stem cells, the embryo is often destroyed.
 For that reason, pro-lifers are opposed to embryonic stem cell research.

-The reason that scientists lobby so hard for embryonic stem cell research is because those stem cells are the most “plastic” of all stem cells.
-This means they can presumably be manipulated to become virtually any type of cell such as brain, nerve, bone or organ.
+The reason that scientists lobby so hard for embryonic stem cell research is that those stem cells are the most “plastic” of all stem cells.
+This means they can presumably be manipulated to become virtually any type of cell such as brain, nerve, bone, or organ.

 At this point, there have been no documented cures from experiments using human embryonic stem cells.
 In spite of the failures to date, scientists still believe the greatest potential is to be found in embryonic stem cell research.